Visit www.kimgorgens.com for more information

 Dr. Kim Gorgens is a full-time Clinical Associate Professor in the Graduate School of Professional Psychology at the University of Denver.
 She is also the founding Executive Director of the Center for Professional Development at the University of Denver.
-She teaches Psychophysiology, Clinical Neuropsychology, and Psychology of Criminal Behavior (and more), manages a portfolio of TBI-related research, and has lectured extensively on those issues (including a 2010 TED talk on youth sports concussion, several NPR spots and an interview on CNN with Anderson Cooper).
+She teaches Psychophysiology, Clinical Neuropsychology, and Psychology of Criminal Behavior, manages a portfolio of TBI-related research, and has lectured extensively on those issues (including a 2010 TED talk on youth sports concussion, several NPR spots and an interview on CNN with Anderson Cooper).
 She completed a postdoctoral fellowship in Clinical Neuropsychology and is board certified in Rehabilitation Psychology.

 In addition to her work with medical patients in various settings, she also engages in advocacy and leadership around disability and TBI awareness and previously served as the Chair of Colorado Traumatic Brain Injury Trust Fund, President of the Colorado Neuropsychological Society and Chair of the American Psychology Association Committee on Disability Issues in Psychology.
 She is currently serving on the board of the American Board of Rehabilitation Psychology and is an elected Council Representative for the American Psychological Association.
 In her role on the Colorado Brain Injury Legislative Collaborative, Dr. Gorgens was involved in drafting and supporting the 2011 concussion law for the State of Colorado (Senate Bill 40 – The Jake Snakenberg Youth Concussion Act).